 In Fig.~\ref{fig:perf_cosmo}, we present the SPE success rate as a function of the redshift properties for galaxies with measured properties matching the criteria of the cosmological sample.
-As explained in Sect.~\ref{sc:purity_legacy}, we consider only the $0.9<z<1.6$ range, where both DESI and SPE are reliable.
-If we select galaxies based on the SPE classification only, we reach an 80\,\% success rate for \texttt{z\_spe\_proba}$\,\ge 0.996$ (blue dashed line).
-However, the SPE-only classification is not highly reliable (Sect.~\ref{sc:classification}), and we will eventually benefit from \Euclid morphological and photometric information to discard stars and lower redshift galaxies from the sample.
+As is explained in Sect.~\ref{sc:purity_legacy}, we consider only the $0.9<z<1.6$ range, where both DESI and SPE are reliable.
+If we select galaxies based on the SPE classification only, we reach an 80\,\% success rate for \texttt{z\_spe\_proba}$\,\ge 0.996$ (dashed blue line).
+However, the SPE-only classification is not highly reliable (Sect.~\ref{sc:classification}) and we will eventually benefit from \Euclid morphological as well as photometric information to discard stars and lower-redshift galaxies from the sample.
 To obtain a performance forecast closer to the expected methods that will be used in \Euclid, we computed the success rate for a clean sample classified by both SPE and DESI as galaxies.
-A \texttt{z\_spe\_proba} threshold of 0.985 is enough to obtain an 80\% success rate, and we can reach 89\% for a stringent \texttt{z\_spe\_proba}$\ge 0.999$ criterion.
+A \texttt{z\_spe\_proba} threshold of 0.985 is enough to obtain an 80\% success rate and we can reach 89\% for a stringent \texttt{z\_spe\_proba}$\ge 0.999$ criterion.

 In short, we have demonstrated that success rates higher than the specifications (see Table~\ref{tab:perf_zslices} for a summary) can be obtained for the cosmological sample if we select the sample carefully.
 For the future \Euclid DR1, further adjustments will be possible in order to establish the optimal threshold that yields the best compromise between success rate and sample size, in order to maximise the performance for cosmology.
-These future analyses will use the EDS data, which are not part of the Q1. }
+These future analyses will use the EDS data, which are not part of Q1. }